Helen Traubel: Opera career

-Other
+Personal life

 A baseball fan, Traubel was once the part owner of her hometown team, the St. Louis Browns.
-She wrote two murder mysteries, The Ptomaine Canary (serialized in US newspapers via Associated Press) in 1950 and The Metropolitan Opera Murders (1951), which feature a soprano heroine, Elsa Vaughan, who helps solve the mystery, as well as being a thinly-disguised portrait of Traubel herself.
+She wrote a mystery short story, The Ptomaine Canary, which was serialized in US newspapers via Associated Press) in 1950.
+A full-length follow-up, The Metropolitan Opera Murders (1951), was ghostwritten by Harold Q. Masur and features a soprano heroine, Elsa Vaughan, who helps solve the mystery.

 Her later years were devoted to caring for her second husband and former business manager, William L. Bass, whom she had married in 1938.
 (Her first husband, was Louis Franklin Carpenter, a St. Louis car salesman.
 The couple married in 1922 but soon separated.)
-Helen Traubel died of a heart attack in Santa Monica, California, aged 73, and was interred in the Westwood Village Memorial Park Cemetery in Los Angeles.
+Traubel died of a heart attack in Santa Monica, California, aged 73, and was interred in the Westwood Village Memorial Park Cemetery in Los Angeles.

-For her contribution to the recording industry, Helen Traubel has a star on the Hollywood Walk of Fame at 6422 Hollywood Blvd.
+For her contribution to the recording industry, Traubel has a star on the Hollywood Walk of Fame at 6422 Hollywood Blvd.
 In 1994 she was inducted into the St. Louis Walk of Fame.

-Her great-niece, Sarah Traubel, also became an operatic soprano.